CannerCMS/docs.canner.io/docs/schema-toolbar-tags.md

 }
 ```

-And it can also be nested and complex.
+And it can also be nested.
 ```js
 {
   info: {